dotnet/csharplang/proposals/span-safety.md

 An rvalue resulting from a method invocation `e1.M(e2, ...)` is *safe-to-escape* from the smallest of the following scopes:
 - The entire enclosing method
 - the *ref-safe-to-escape* of all `ref` and `out` argument expressions (excluding the receiver arguments of `ref struct` types)
+- For each `in` parameter of the method, if there is a corresponding expression that is an lvalue, its *ref-safe-to-escape*, otherwise the nearest enclosing scope
 - the *safe-to-escape* of all argument expressions (including the receiver)

 > Note that these rules are identical to the above rules for *ref-safe-to-escape*, but apply only when the return type is a `ref struct` type.

+***Open issue: we need a rule something like** An rvalue is *ref-safe-to-escape* from the nearest enclosing scope.
+This occurs for example in an invocation such as `M(ref d.Length)` where `d` is of type `dynamic`.
+It is also consistent with (and perhaps subsumes) our handling of arguments corresponding to `in` parameters.*

+## Operator invocations

+The application of a user-defined operator is treated as a method invocation.

 ## Property invocations